Before you begin

-- The person leading the activity should explain that everyone will work together to plan and run an activity day that shows people how a few small changes can help make society work for everyone.
+- Explain that you're all going to work together to plan and run an activity day that shows people how a few small changes can help make society work for everyone.
 You could use examples to explain what sort of changes you mean, such as printing sheets with bigger text or having access to ear defenders.

 - In small groups, people should think about the activities everyone would like to run as part of their inclusive community day.
 It’s good to plan some icebreakers to help everyone feel welcome.
 They should also decide who’ll run each activity.
 Everyone should plan how they’ll make sure all of their activities are accessible.
 Will they set up tables so they’re accessible for wheelchair users?
 What about if someone doesn’t want to be blindfolded during a game?

-- Make sure a space is identified to turn into a ‘quiet space’ for anyone to use if they want a break from the activities.
-They should also plan what they’ll put in it – how about comfy seats and calm activities like colouring?
+- Make sure an area of the venue is identified to turn into a ‘quiet space’ for anyone to use if they want a break from the activities.
+People should also plan what they’ll put in it, such as comfy seats, sensory toys or calm activities, such as colouring.

 - Once the ideas have been selected, ask the groups to make a list of the equipment needed for their activities and their quiet space.
 How will they get hold of everything?
 They should think about borrowing from other groups and bringing things from home before they buy anything new.